wendybovill/be-there-events/README.md

 # Acknowledgements

-- Stackflow was referenced but the solutions I needed were not in there.<br>
+- Stackflow was referenced but the solutions I needed were not in there instead language documentation was used eg. python, flash, mongo, and jinja<br>
 - I used notes I made during the module lessons, and the documentation for python, flash, mongo, and jinja.<br>
+- Pep8 Standards were followed and pylint in visual studio code was used
 - MaterializeCSS for use of their css
 - Markdown table generator used: https://www.tablesgenerator.com/markdown_tables
 - Lucid Chart for the Blueprints